sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 - And there doesn't exist another file `o'` that you've already read with the same conflict class.
 - You cannot write client data if reading anyone else's data.
 Unless the other data has been sanitised.

-This menas you now need a sanitation and declassification policy
+This means you now need a sanitation and declassification policy

+- Prevents communication leading to conflict of Interest
+- If there are two conflict groups `A` and `B`.
+- If an auditor has accessed files from a company in `A`, they can no longer access files for any other company in group `A`.
+But they can still access group `B`'s files!.

 ### Clark Wilson Model (Integrity of data, used in banks)